Topologically Protected Quantum Coherence in a Superatom

 where the susceptibility is $\chi=\bm{\Xi}^\intercal (\bm{\Delta} + \bm{D} -i \bm{\Gamma})^{-1} \bm{\Xi}$.
 When the cavity field is resonant with the superatom and the coupling parameters are appropriately chosen, only the edge state can be driven.
-It is known that in cavity-QED with a single atom, the photon transmission exhibits radiation properties of the atom \cite{McKeever2003,Astafiev2010Resonance}.
-For the topological superatom here, the symmetry-protected quantum properties can be explored.
-Figure~\ref{figure3}(a) presents the transmission corresponding to the left and right edge states.
+It is known that in cavity QED with a single atom, the photon transmission exhibits radiation properties of the atom~\cite{McKeever2003,Astafiev2010Resonance}.
+For the topological superatom here, properties of edge states can be explored.
+Figure~\ref{figure3}(a) presents the transmission corresponding to the left and right edge states for $\delta=0.1\delta_c$.
 As the correlated decay $\gamma_{AB}$ increases, the transmission for the left edge state at resonance decreases.
-However, for the right edge state shown in the inset, the transmission is enhanced accordingly.
-Light transmission is versatile in detecting topological states \cite{PhysRevA.81.033622,Rechtsmann2013,xiao2014,mei2015}.
-Figure~\ref{figure3}(b) shows $\mathrm{Re}[\chi]$ and $\mathrm{Im}[\chi]$ for the right edge state.
-When the superatom is resonantly driven, the zero energy of the edge state yields $\mathrm{Re}[\chi]=0$.
-Therefore, the transmission at resonance is $T_{\mathrm{res}}=\kappa^2/(\kappa+\mathrm{Im}[\chi])^2$.
-The imaginary part of the susceptibility reveals interesting features of finite-size topological phase transitions.
-As shown in Fig.~\ref{figure3}(b), the topological phase in a finite lattice has two regimes: $\mathrm{I}$ and $\mathrm{II}$, which are characterized by different values of $\mathrm{Im}[\chi]$.
-The transition between these two regimes shows the mixing of edge states because of finite-size-induced quantum tunneling.
+However, for the right edge state, the transmission is enhanced accordingly.
+The cavity decay $\kappa$ plays an important role in the transmission.
+Here we consider the cavity with low decay, i.e., $\kappa=0.1\gamma$.
+The large cavity decay is also studied~\cite{SupplementalMaterials}.
+Light transmission is versatile in detecting topological states~\cite{PhysRevA.81.033622,Rechtsmann2013,xiao2014,mei2015}.
+Figure~\ref{figure3}(b) shows the rescaled $\mathrm{Re}[\chi]$ (solid line) and $\mathrm{Im}[\chi]$ (dashed line) for both the left (green) and right (red) edge states.
+At $\delta=0.1\delta_c$, as studied in Fig.~\ref{figure3}(a), $\mathrm{Re}[\chi]$ is zero [see Fig.~\ref{figure3}(b)]; therefore, the transmission at resonance is $T_{\mathrm{res}}=1/(1+\mathrm{Im}[\chi]/\kappa)^2$.
+For the left (right) edge state, $\mathrm{Im}[\chi]/\kappa$ is $90$ ($0.45$) and $T_{\mathrm{res}}$ is about $0$ ($0.48$), for the given parameters.
+Figure~\ref{figure3}(b) shows two regimes with different values of $\mathrm{Im}[\chi]$ in the topological phase, produced by a finite-size topological phase transition.
+The detailed physics will be discussed below.